almuthmeier/DynOpt/DynOpt/README.md

     - Ubuntu 16.04

 ## Directory Structure
-Since in git it is not possible to commit empty directories you have to create some directories in order to get the following structure:
+Since in GIT it is not possible to commit empty directories you have to create some directories in order to get the following structure:

 - DynOpt/
     - code/